 The exercise of power in economic affairs invariably derives from ownership; whoever owns an enterprise or organisation will decide on the laws and procedures that govern it.
 Whoever owns the elements of production will set the conditions that lead to that production.
 This applies particularly to land, which is one of the two original elements of wealth creation, the other being labour.
 Except in slave states it has always been accepted that we own our own bodies and our own labour, but we do not all own our own land, or perhaps what is more pertinent, the access to land.
 One of the prime causes of poverty began with the original act of dispossession, the separation of labour from access to the land, by those who claimed exclusive possession – usually by force of arms.
-This original expropriation was the cause of much subsequent poverty, making men beholden to the owners of one of the two components of wealth creation, with only their labour to bargain with.
+This original expropriation has been the cause of much subsequent poverty, making men beholden to the owners of one of the two components of wealth creation, with only their labour to bargain with.
 The landholders held the whip hand and drove a hard bargain, resulting in the return to labour, in the form of wages, being forced down to subsistence levels.
 In his book The Possibility of Progress, Mark Braund sets it out clearly:

 ‘Those who own land are best placed; those who own capital are well placed, but those who only have their labour to sell can only expect minimal reward’ (1)

 The great advantage to the landlords was that by default they had control over large numbers of dispossessed labourers, whereas the labourers were disorganised individuals, set in competition with each other for the choice of either working for a pittance or starvation.
 Despite peasant’s revolts and Luddite retaliations, this unbalanced master/worker relationship did not change until the realisation dawned that there was power in numbers, which gave rise to the early Trade Union movement.
 But even the revolutions that took place in France and Russia did not change the basic dispensation, where those who held the land also held the reins of economic power.
 As was said by Andrew MacLaren, the independent Labour MP for Burslem in the 1930s, and strong LVT advocate:

 ‘ Revolutions take place in the mind, not in the streets’ (2).